Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 **Save** means that the device template content is changed, but is not yet applied to the device. <br />
 **Publish** is to change the state to be applied to the actual device.

-If a device template is applied to a device and the contents are changed in the template and saved, the device data is still classified based on the previous publish status.
-The device still determines whether the data is a model based on the content of the previously published device template.
-Only when it is published, the reference point for judging the data sent by the device changes. <br/>
+If a device template is applied to a device and the contents are changed in the template and saved, the device data is still classified based on the previous published status.
+The device still determines whether the data is a model based on the content of the previously published device template.=> 문장 수정 필요 Only when it is published, the reference point for judging the data sent by the device changes. <br/>
 When you have added all the capabilities, click the **Save** button to save the changes.
 It is not yet actually applied to the device.